Most consultants come from one world. This one comes from several — including yours.

 Everything starts with the customer.
 Their problems, their behavior, their perception of value.
 Get that right and product decisions get dramatically easier.

-Knowing where AI creates real leverage and where it's just noise matters.
+AI is part of how this work gets done every day — strategy, analysis, operations, code.
+The real leverage points are clear, and so are the dead ends.
 Not every problem needs a model.
 The ones that do need the right strategy around them.

 Honest, direct thinking.